sdoqb15/Semantic-Segmentation-task-Automated-Sea-Turtle-Segmentation/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------

-All of our code is integrated within this Jupyter Notebook, which is organized into clear sections as follows:
+All of our code is integrated within a Jupyter Notebook, which is organized into clear sections as follows:
 #### **1. Preliminary Steps**
 ##### 1.1 Install necessary packges
 ##### 1.2 Import necessary liberaries